How to Have a Happy Marriage

 There are no guarantees when it comes to having a happy marriage.
 There's no reference guide at the back of any magazine.
 There isn't a club you join and stay married by paying your monthly dues.
 There is no recipe to find in a cookbook.
 It starts with two people who want to commit to each other for the rest of their life to have a chance at a happy marriage.

 Here is my guideline for a happy marriage.
 Please remember one important thing.
-Having a happy marriage does not mean that there will not be troubles..
-There definitely will still be trouble and problems.
-The key is to treat these times as an opportunity to find even more ways to strengthen your marriage.
+Having a happy marriage does not mean that there will not be any troubles..
+There definitely will still be troubles and problems.
+The key is to treat these times as an opportunity to find even more ways to grow and strengthen your marriage.
 This will require patience, understanding and a willingness to accept each other without fail.

 This is when you discover that the other person is worth fighting for and keeping your marriage intact.
 Instead of feeling the emotions behind the troubles, identify the reason you have those feelings and create a new and nurturing behavior